 In accordance with a Board resolution of November 27, 2002 distribution of dividends will be calculated as follows: all Shares outstanding at the end of the dividend year that were already outstanding at the start of such year will receive 100% of the dividend payable per Share.
 Shares outstanding at the end of the year that were issued between January 1 and 30 June of that year will receive 50% of the dividend payable per Share.
 Shares outstanding at the end of the year but issued after 30 June of the year will receive 25% of dividend payable per Share.
 Shares outstanding at the end of the previous year but sold between July 1 and December 31 of the year will receive 50% of dividend payable per Share.
 Dividends made available in cash which is not claimed within 5 years, shall be forfeited for the benefit of Oikocredit.
-The dividend per Share for 2006, 2007 and proposed dividend for 2008 amounted to 2% of the nominal value of the Shares, which dependent on the abovementioned calculation method was equal from EUR 0 to 4 or USD 0 to 4 per share.
+The dividend per Share for 2007, 2008 and proposed dividend for 2009 amounted to 2% of the nominal value of the Shares, which dependent on the abovementioned calculation method was equal from EUR 0 to 4, USD 0 to 4 per Share, GBP 0 to 3 per Share, SEK 0 to 40 per Share and CAD 0 to 4 per Share.